expyriment/dataintegrityfingerprint-python/README.md

 If you wish to contribute or report an issue, please use the [issue tracker](https://github.com/expyriment/dataintegrityfingerprint-python/issues) and
 [pull requests](https://github.com/expyriment/dataintegrityfingerprint-python/pulls)
 from the code repository.

-For any questions, please also use the issue track and mark it as question.
+For any questions, please also use the [issue tracker](https://github.com/expyriment/dataintegrityfingerprint-python/issues) and mark it as question.

 ### Code of conduct